Eastman tunnel: History

 On October 5, 1869, the river broke through the thin layer of limestone separating the river's bed from the tunnel.
 The rushing river scoured the tunnel, caving in parts of Hennepin Island and causing the earth supporting Saint Anthony Falls to collapse upstream.
 There was immediate, serious concern that the riverbed would crumble and reduce Saint Anthony Falls to a long set of rapids.
 One witness remembered, "Proprietors of stores hastened to the falls, taking their clerks with them; bakers deserted their ovens, lumbermen were ordered from the mills, barbers left their customers unshorn; mechanics dropped their tools; lawyers shut up their books or stopped pleading in the courts; physicians abandoned their offices.
 Through the streets, hurrying hundreds were seen on their way to the falls."

 Work started immediately to plug the tunnel and hundreds of volunteers used timbers and stones.
 The river easily washed these out of the tunnel.
 Within a few weeks, the plug held and dams were built to divert the river and stop Saint Anthony Falls from being washed away.
 The fix was temporary and the 1870 spring floods tore up some of the new dams and swept away more of Hennepin Island.
 In addition, the earth support below the Summit flour mill, Moulton's planing mill, and a wheat storehouse were undermined and each of these was tipped into the river.

 Attempts to plug the collapses had been defeated by subsequent breaks in the cap.
 Building dams to keep the river away from the breaks had not worked either.
 The river washed away dams, and tunneling bypassed them.
 Tunneling was discovered that originated above where the limestone cap ended about 600 ft above the original break.
 If not fixed, this tunneling from above the limestone cap would reduce the falls to a set of rapids.

 The final fix was a concrete dike constructed by the Corps of Engineers.
 The dike, completed by 1876, was just above the falls and Hennepin Island, from right under the limestone cap down as much as 40 ft, and 1,850 ft long across the entire river channel.
 The dike cut off the tunnel and any possible future bypass channels.
 By 1880, the Corps of Engineers had covered the face of the falls with a sloping wood timber apron, creating the artificial falls.
 The apron stopped the upstream progression of the falls (which was a separate problem from the tunnel) and prevented damage from logs that escaped from the then prevalent sawmills.
 In 1952 the wood apron was destroyed by a flood and replaced by the current very visible concrete apron.
 The corps also constructed two low dams on top of the limestone cap above the falls.
 The dams kept the limestone wet, which helps prevent its deterioration.
 The corps filled the tunnels and cavities under the limestone with gravel.
-Regarding the remains on the tunnels: "Portions of the tunnel survive, but their condition is undetermined."
+Regarding the remains of the tunnels: "Portions of the tunnel survive, but their condition is undetermined."